AVtory/AVtory-database/README.md

 [logo]: https://s3-us-west-2.amazonaws.com/cs-441-avtory/images/AVtory_logo_Cropped.png "AVtory Logo"

 ## Design
-* ERD and Schema
+* `ERD` contains files that illustrate AVtory's database design by identifying the entities and their associated attributes, as well as the relationships and cardinality among entities.
+* `Schema` contains files that depict the database in a simplified fashion by showing each entity and their associated attributes.

 ## Implementation
-* MySQL - Create Table
-  * Final `CREATE TABLE` scripts for AVtory database.
+* `MySQL` contains all the scripts used to create the tables for the AVtory database.